Think someone else may like this? Share the love!

-This Miso Ramen Recipe serves up a deliciously flavored broth with a mix of toppings such as egg and corn.
-This bowl of Miso Ramen is going to satisfy your cravings and you can make in less than 30 minutes!
+This Miso Ramen Recipe includes a flavorful broth anda mix of toppings such as hard-boiled egg and corn.
+There truly is nothing like a good bowl of miso ramen to warm your soul and satisfy your cravings, and you can make it in less than 30 minutes!

 Miso Ramen Recipe